SpaceX delays flight to replace NASA's stuck astronauts after launch pad problem

 Concerns over a critical hydraulic system arose less than four hours before the Falcon rocket’s planned evening liftoff from NASA’s Kennedy Space Center.
 As the countdown clocks ticked down, engineers evaluated the hydraulics used to release one of the two arms clamping the rocket to its support structure.
 This structure needs to tilt back right before liftoff.

 Already strapped into their capsule, the four astronauts awaited a final decision, which came down with less than an hour remaining in the countdown.
 SpaceX canceled for the day.
-The company did not immediately announce a new launch date, but noted the next try could be as early as Thursday night.
+Officials later said the launch was off until at least Friday.

 Once at the space station, the U.S., Japanese and Russian crew will replace Wilmore and Williams, who have been up there since June.
 The two test pilots had to move into the space station for an extended stay after Boeing’s new Starliner capsule encountered major breakdowns in transit.